 (ii) Annual Bonus.
 In addition to Annual Base Salary, the Executive shall be awarded, for each fiscal year ending during the Employment Period, an annual bonus (the "Annual Bonus") in cash at least equal to the Executive's highest bonus under the Company's annual incentive plan, or any comparable bonus under any predecessor or successor plan, for the last three full fiscal years prior to the Effective Date (or for such lesser number of full fiscal years prior to the Effective Date for which the Executive was eligible to earn such a bonus, and annualized in the case of any pro rata bonus earned for a partial fiscal year) (the "Recent Annual Bonus").
-(If the Executive has not been eligible to earn such a bonus for any period prior to the Effective Date occurs.)
+(If the Executive has not been eligible to earn such a bonus for the year in which the Effective Date occurs.)
 Unless the Executive shall elect to defer the receipt of such Annual Bonus pursuant to an arrangement that meets the requirements of Section 409A of the Internal Revenue Code of 1986, as amended (the "Code") and the regulations promulgated thereunder ("Section 409A"), each such Annual Bonus shall be paid in a single sum on or before the 15th day of the third month following the end of the fiscal year in which the services are rendered that give rise to the Annual Bonus.
-To elect to defer an Annual Bonus by no later than the last day of the Company's fiscal year prior to the fiscal year in which the services are rendered which give rise to the Annual Bonus.
+To elect to defer receipt of an Annual Bonus in accordance with the preceding sentence, the Executive is required to make his or her election to defer an Annual Bonus by no later than the last day of the Company's fiscal year prior to the fiscal year in which the services are rendered which give rise to the Annual Bonus.